ynotstartups/notes/notes/art-post-from-images.md

 # Art Post From Images

-This describes how to generate the [art](art.md) blog post from images.
+This describes how to generate the [art](art.md) note from images.

-The purpose is to simplify the creation of art blog post.
+The purpose is to simplify the creation of art note.

 ## Requirements